-Premarital counseling supports couples in order to build a healthy and solid foundation ahead of the long-term commitment of marriage.1 It also helps couples identify areas of conflict in the relationship and provide effective tools to address those areas to prevent them from becoming serious issues in the future.
-Premarital Counseling can help couples regardless of their gender, race or religion.
+Premarital counseling supports couples to build a healthy and solid foundation ahead of the long-term commitment of marriage.1 It also helps couples identify areas of conflict in the relationship and provide effective tools to address those areas to prevent them from becoming serious issues in the future.
+Premarital counseling can help couples regardless of their gender, age, race, or religion.

 What Is Premarital Counseling?

-Premarital counseling or therapy helps partners have a healthier marriage by setting realistic expectations through improving their communication and conflict resolution.
-It also addresses issues such as finances, affection and sexuality, family of origin strengths and issues, spiritual beliefs, and values.
-These conversations and awareness prepare partners to set a positive attitude towards couple therapy, if problems emerge down the road.2
+Premarital counseling is a type of couples therapy that helps partners have a healthier marriage before it begins by setting realistic expectations, improving their communication, and working on conflict resolution.
+It addresses issues such as finances, affection and sexuality, family of origin, strengths and issues, spiritual beliefs, and values.
+These conversations prepare partners for when problems emerge down the road.2

 Premarital counseling is a time for partners to engage on a deeper level about strategies for healthy communication, as well as issues that may come up later in their marriage.

-It is not uncommon for couples to feel dissatisfaction in their marriage because of a decline in positive behavior after marriage.
+It isn’t uncommon for couples to feel dissatisfaction in their marriage because of a decline in positive behavior after marriage.
 Setting realistic expectations about marriage means that the relationship will require frequent deposits in order to flourish and remain healthy.3

 Another important expectation is the roles of partners during marriage.
 Will they have an egalitarian marriage?
 Or a traditional one?
 What are their expectations around work, career, and parenting?
 Couples need to have these crucial conversations to go into marriage with realistic expectations.

-Effective communication calls for active listening from each partner to truly understand what the other person is saying and what is their inner experience.
-Unfortunately, many couples (especially during conflict) are thinking of their response as the other person is speaking, so they are not really paying attention to the conversation.
+Effective communication in a relationship calls for active listening from each partner to truly understand what the other person is saying and their inner experience.
+Unfortunately, many couples (especially during relationship conflict) are thinking of their response as the other person is speaking, so they are not really paying attention to the conversation.
 Premarital counseling teaches couples active listening skills, a key skill for healthy communication.

-Conflict resolution refers to giving couples tools for conflict management.
-Skills like keeping complaints and requests specific.
-For example, “when X happened, I felt Y, but I want Z.” Listening generously, validating the other person’s feelings, and seeing things through their eyes are crucial when there is disagreement.
+Conflict resolution refers to giving couples tools for conflict management, like keeping complaints and requests specific.
+For example, “When X happened, I felt Y, but I wanted Z.” Listening generously, validating the other person’s feelings, and seeing things through their eyes are crucial when there is a disagreement.

 Also, conflict resolution involves teaching couples to claim responsibility in conflict.
-As an exercise, each partner might say, “what I learn from this is___” and take accountability for their part in the conflict.
-For example: a partner would say, “my part is I didn’t tell you that I will be late coming home from work.
-Next time, I will give you a call, so I don’t keep you waiting.”
+As an exercise, each partner might say, “What I learn from this is ___” and take accountability for their part in the conflict.
+For example, a partner might say, “My part is: I didn’t tell you that I will be late coming home from work.
+Next time, I will give you a call so I don’t keep you waiting.”

-Couples would examine their needs around freedom, autonomy, inclusion, exclusion, self-identity, responsibility, and religious beliefs etc. With the support of a trained counselor, a discussion is stimulated around the issues that couples face as they enter marriage.
-A couple would agree or disagree to certain statements, but the main goal is to listen to the themes and needs that are expressed behind each choice.
+Couples examine their needs around freedom, autonomy in the relationship, inclusion, exclusion, self-identity, responsibility, religious beliefs, etc. With the support of a trained counselor, a discussion is focused around the issues that couples face as they enter marriage.
+A couple would agree or disagree to certain statements, but the main goal is to listen to the themes and needs that’re expressed behind each choice.